Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Introduction

-Although the above assumptions are rather restrictive, and cannot be verified with certainty in chaotic models encountered in practice, linear response theory has been applied successfully for a variety of systems including climate models, turbulent flows and biological systems \cite{huhn, angxiuFluid, bodai, cessac}.
+The above assumptions are rather restrictive, and cannot be verified with certainty in chaotic models encountered in practice.
+However, the application of linear response theory has been discussed for a variety of systems including climate models, turbulent flows and biological systems \cite{huhn, angxiuFluid, bodai, cessac}.
 The justification for this robustness of linear response in noisy real-life systems has been studied from the statistical physics standpoint \cite{wormell1,wormell2}.
-Meanwhile, in the dynamical systems literature, rigorous proofs of existence of linear response have been found for a wider class of systems than Anosov systems, including certain partially hyperbolic systems \cite{dolgopyat}, some stochastic systems \cite{hairer}\cite{galatoloLinearResponseDynamical2017}, certain nonuniformly hyperbolic systems \cite{bomfim} and even for some systems with intermittencies \cite{baladi-nonuniform}\cite{baladi-intermittent}\cite{bahsoun}.
+Meanwhile, in the dynamical systems literature, rigorous proofs of existence of linear response have been found for a wider class of systems than Anosov systems, including certain partially hyperbolic systems \cite{dolgopyat}, some stochastic systems \cite{hairer,galatoloLinearResponseDynamical2017,bahsoun_ruziboev_saussol}, certain nonuniformly hyperbolic systems \cite{baladi-nonuniform} and even for some systems with intermittencies \cite{baladi-intermittent,bahsoun}.
 See the survey \cite{baladiLinearResponseElse2014} and references therein for further information on linear response.